chingu-voyage5/Geckos-Team-34/BookFinder/README.md

-# searchbooks
+# Book Finder

-> A books search project
+>A Vue.js App that helps you find books, retrieve book's ratings, author and similar books ..
+It fetches search results from Goodreads and Google books.

 ## Build Setup